SkyWalker541/Retroid-Pocket-Classic-Overlays/README.md

 - Black Gridline with 1,2, and 3 pixel width varients.
 - White Gridline with 1,2, and 3 pixel width varients.

+Bezels (integer options only):
+- Black grid with GBC logo
+- White grid with GBC logo
+- Bezel only, no grid, with GBC logo

+Bezel Fades (integer options only):
+- Black grid with GBC logo
+- White grid with GBC logo
+- Bezel only, no grid, with GBC logo

+Note: Bezel Fade options add a shadow to the edge on the game screen.

 ![Screenshot_20250507-174020](https://github.com/user-attachments/assets/27ed243b-883a-4370-b7c3-e51a1740a69f)
 Photo: GBC_1240_bezel_fade_grid_integer_1px_black